ethack/tht/docs/content/filter/filter.md

     Specify one or more [search_terms] to filter either STDIN or log files.
 If you don't specify any search terms, all lines will be printed.

     Lines must match all search terms by default.
-    -o|--or       at least one search term is required to appear in a line (as opposed to all terms matching)
+    --or       at least one search term is required to appear in a line (as opposed to all terms matching)

     Search terms will match on word boundaries by default.
     -s|--starts-with   anchor search term to beginning of field (e.g. 192.168)